Building Your Information Architecture

 Step 6: Click the Save button.

-How to configure a Select property
+How to configure a select property

 Step 2: Drag and drop the Select property from the right side of the screen into the template, or add it by clicking on the plus icon next to the property.